 Osher Lifelong Learning Institute at UNCW

-The Osher Lifelong Learning Institute (OLLI) at UNCW is a university-led and member-supported organization that provides lifelong learning opportunities, focusing on adults aged 50 and older in the southeastern North Carolina region, through educational and experiential programming, connecting the adult and university communities.
+The Osher Lifelong Learning Institute (OLLI) at UNCW is a university-led and member-supported organization that provides lifelong learning opportunities.
+OLLI at UNCW focuses on adults aged 50 and older in the southeastern North Carolina region, through educational and experiential programming, connecting the adult and university communities.

-The Osher Lifelong Learning Institute (OLLI) at UNCW is one of 117 prestigious institutes founded by Bernard Osher since 1997 for seasoned learners 50+.
+The Osher Lifelong Learning Institute (OLLI) at UNCW is one of 119 prestigious institutes founded by Bernard Osher since 1997 for seasoned learners 50+.
 Osher, a graduate of Bowdoin College, is retired from a successful career in banking and investing.
 Along with his wife Barbro, he has become one of the nation’s most generous individual supporters of higher education.
 The Oshers are true philanthropists providing the means and opportunities for people to enrich their lives through the arts and higher education.
 The Bernard Osher Foundation supports a wide range of educational and cultural initiatives for lifelong learners.
-Since 2005, the foundation has awarded the Osher Lifelong Learning Institute at UNCW $2.35 million to continue to expand its programming.
+Since 2005, the foundation has awarded the Osher Lifelong Learning Institute at UNCW $2 million in endowments to support lifelong learning education at UNCW.